 However, others are looking to seize the opportunity to leverage such technologies to make the world a better place.
-From healthcare to finance, AI ML solutions are disrupting many industries across the globe.
+From healthcare to finance, artificial intelligence solutions are disrupting many industries across the globe.

-But all that brings us to the question: What does AI stand for?
+But all that brings us to the question: What is artificial intelligence in understanding the types of applications and future prospects of AI?

 What is Artificial Intelligence?

 The term AI is rather self-explanatory.
 It refers to the simulation of human intelligence in machines, particularly computers.
-It describes systems with human-like capabilities when it comes to learning, reasoning, logic, etc. The Encyclopedia Britannica defines AI as “the ability of a digital computer or computer-controlled robot to perform tasks commonly associated with intelligent beings.”
+Artificial intelligence can be defined as systems with human-like capabilities when it comes to learning, reasoning, logic, etc. These are achieved through studying patterns of the human brain and understanding the cognitive process.
+The fruit of this research is to develop intelligent software or systems.
+The Encyclopedia Britannica defines AI as “the ability of a digital computer or computer-controlled robot to perform tasks commonly associated with intelligent beings.”

 Let’s explore AI a bit further.